Behind the Seeds Tour

-For years I've planned to take the Behind the Seeds tour at Epcot.
+For years I’ve planned to take the Behind the Seeds tour at Epcot.
 (I know, what took so long?)
 I finally made reservations, a couple of days prior to the tour.
-You can sign up the day of, if there are spaces available.
+You can sign up the day of, if there is space available.

-The Behind the Seeds Tour is at the Land, and check-in is at the Soarin desk:
+The Behind the Seeds Tour is at The Land, and check-in is at the Soarin’ desk.
+The tour is of the greenhouses as part of the Living with the Land boat

 The cost of this one-hour tour is normally $14.00.
 With an Annual Pass, DVC, or I believe AAA as well, it's currently 15% off (I paid $11.90).
 Disney Visa holders receive 20% off.